Last updated on December 26, 2020 at 12:38

 Other important components of the innate immune system are antibacterial peptides, complement factors, heat shock proteins, Fc receptors, inflammatory cytokines, growth factors and histamine, all of which will be covered later.
 The innate immune system cells are macrophages, monocytes, NK cells, granulocytes and mast cells.

 The adaptive immune system is based on the famous antigen-antibody binding.
 It works by creating infinitely many antibodies, where each can only bind to one part of an antigen, with the hope that at least one of these antibodies will recognize and bind to the pathogen.
 When an antibody does find something to bind to, the B-cell that created the antibody is cloned so the antibody can be mass-produced.
 The molecular components of this immune system are antibodies, MHC molecules, T and B cell receptors and lymphatic cytokines.
 The cells belonging to it are T and B cells and antigen-presenting cells.

 The natural immune system is somewhere in between the adaptive and innate immune systems.
 It consists of lymphocytes that do not act as the lymphocytes of the adaptive system.
 Unlike the adaptive lymphocytes, the lymphocytes of the natural immune system have very limited antigen-binding diversity.
 They can only bind to polysaccharides and lipids on the bacteria.
-They are the first to responds to an infection, just like the innate immune cells, but they have no memory.
+They are among the first to respond to an infection, just like the innate immune cells.
+Unlike the adaptive immune cells, they have no memory.